ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 quit
 ```

 We search through the stack for the pointer that the program displayed to us.
 Here we find it at position 15, and confirm it with a `%15$p`.
-Then we can print the string that address points to with `%15$s`.
+Then we can print the string that the address at offset 15 points to with `%15$s`.

 > *Note*: If the executable doesn't change, the offset for the location of items on the stack stays the same.
 For example, subsequent runs of the above will always have the string pointer at offset 15.